huashengwang1989/huashengwang1989.github.io/README.md

 A test [GitHub Pages Blog](https://huashengwang1989.github.io "カセイちゃんの動物園") built on [Hexo](https://hexo.io).

 ## Kasei-Theme
-Please see the branch for the Theme file, built based on Bootstrap.
+Please see the branch for the Theme file, built based on [Bootstrap](http://getbootstrap.com).
-Currently the theme has not been optimized on mobile site.
+Currently the theme has not been optimized for mobile.